 If you hadn’t been an author, what would you have been?

 At this point, I’m not a full time author.
 After selling our campground, I became a middle school special education teaching assistant.
 I get to hang out with cool middle schoolers all day!

 Whenever I can!
 But mostly between 7pm and 10pm weeknights and on the lazy weekends we choose to stay home.

 How long does it take you to write a book?

 The Three Grumpies took 5 months to write.
 It was the easiest so far.
 I’ve been working on some others longer than that.

-My latest middle grade took a lot longer.
+Mystery on Pine Lake took a lot longer.
 It started as a picture book back in 2003.
 After sending it out several times, a friend asked, “Why don’t you try it as a longer story . . . perhaps a chapter book?”
 So I did.
 And I’ll be forever grateful for that advice!
-After three years, and three rewrites, Cooper and Packrat was born!
+After three years, and five rewrites, Cooper and Packrat was born!

 The key to writing, and writing well, is re-writing.
 I share my stories with my daughter Alex.
 She’s a great help when I start brainstorming.
 I also belong to a group of authors who read each other’s work and give advice.
 They are all invaluable to me.
 It never fails . . .
 I’ll write a story and think, “Ha!
 This is perfect.
 They won’t find anything wrong with it this time!”

 You know what?
 They always do!
 But that’s okay.
 The part about writing I enjoy the most is revising.